Skip to content

 • Azure Static Web Apps

-• Azure Functions (Consumption plan)
+• Azure Functions (Flex Consumption)

 • Managed Identity (secure service connections)

-AZURE_STATIC_WEB_APPS_API_TOKEN: <token-value>
+<token-value>

-AZURE_FUNCTIONAPP_PUBLISH_PROFILE: <profile-xml>
+<profile-xml>

 Important: Copy these values — you will need them in step 4.
+If the CLI cannot retrieve the token or publish profile automatically, it prints the az command to run manually instead.

 3. Push Code